polterguy/phosphorusfive/plugins/extras/p5.io.authorization/README.md

 You can also deny for instance a role to read/write from a folder such as for instance _"/foo/"_, yet still give the same role access to read/write from for instance _"/foo/bar/"_ or _"/foo/bar.md"_.
 This would deny a user to read/write from a folder in general, while opening up sub parts of that folder for read/write access to the same role.
+Notice though, the user cannot list files in a folder he doesn't have access to though, so the above would require him to know the exact path to the file.

+Also notice, that even though you can override access rights to most folders on disc, you cannot override access rights to anything inside of _"/common/"_ or _"/users/"_.
+In addition, it is impossible to override access rights to both web.config, auth.hl, and the _"/db/"_ folder.

 Internally this project will use the **[p5.auth.has-access-to-path]** Active Event to determine these overridden access rights, which is a helper event that can be used